 16. Kirrin Finch

-Kirrin Finch is an apparel company offering gender-defying clothes inspired by menswear but designed to fit a range of female and non-binary bodies.
+Kirrin Finch joins the list of stores with Shopify as an apparel company offering gender-defying clothes inspired by menswear but designed to fit a range of female and non-binary bodies.
 Co-founders Kelly and Laura Moffat source eco-friendly fabrics and implement practices that reduce pollution while partnering with fair labor and ethical manufacturers to produce each garment.

 Rothy’s transforms eco-friendly materials into stylish footwear and accessories through 3D knitting technology.
-It also strives for zero waste.
+One of the best Shopify shops, it also strives for zero waste.
 Over 60 million plastic water bottles and counting have been turned into bags or shoes by Rothy’s, and its shoeboxes are strong enough to ship without additional packaging.
 They’re also biodegradable, made with 85% post-consumer recycled materials.

 18. MFMG cosmetics

-Tomi Gbeleyi used social media to create a community that showcased and celebrated diversity within the beauty industry.
+Tomi Gbeleyi used social media to support his top Shopify shop and create a community that showcased and celebrated diversity within the beauty industry.
 By highlighting talent within the community, Tomi created a line of products specifically designed for deeper skin tones.
 Building MFMG is a way for Tomi to shift the narrative within the beauty industry, push for inclusivity, and get the community as a whole to expand beyond its existing range of shades and tones and create with diversity in mind.

 Founded by sisters Sujata and Taniya Biswas, Suta is a fashion house based in Mumbai, India dedicated to employing weavers and artisans in disempowered communities and using sustainable fabrics.
 Mixing unique handmade fabrics with classic saree silhouettes, dresses, and blouses, Suta’s pieces represent a meeting of tradition, creativity, and design.